jknaresh/django_generic_api/README.md

 ## Captcha API

-- This API allows users to obtain a CAPTCHA image and its id for verification purposes.
+- This API provides users with a CAPTCHA image and its associated ID for verification purposes.
-- Login, Register and Forgot password API use captcha verification.
+- The CAPTCHA verification is optional and can be used with the Login, Registration, and Forgot Password APIs.
-- To obtain a captcha, post the data on url '/< prefix >/v1/captcha/'.
+- To generate a CAPTCHA, send a POST request to the URL `/<prefix>/v1/captcha/`.
+- To use the CAPTCHA in the mentioned APIs:
+  - Include the CAPTCHA ID as `captcha_key` in the API payload.
+  - Include the CAPTCHA value as `captcha_value`, extracted from the CAPTCHA image URL.
+- This service is optional.
+To disable CAPTCHA verification, set the `CAPTCHA_REQUIRED` variable to `False` in the settings.

 ### Method: